jaredrgray/fast-cars-crash/README.md

 # Fast Cars Crash

-This program aggregates IoT sampling data, represented as an input text file.
-We output the resulting aggregating values to a series of output text files.
+This program aggregates Internet of Things (Io)T sampling data, represented as a single input text file.
+We output the resulting aggregations to a series of output text files.

-## Requirements
+## System Requirements

 This distribution contains a [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) that can be used to conveniently build and run the program.
 You do not need to install Gradle, as the wrapper will download and run an appropriate Gradle version automatically.
 Even supposing you do have Gradle installed, we recommend using the wrapper instead.